Aggregation

 • LastNotNullValue

-There are two ways to use the Aggregation.
-The easier way is to make use of the attributes AggregateColumn and GroupColumn and using the default aggregation functions.
-Here is an example for an aggregation using only the AggregateColumn.
-If no GroupColumn is defined, the calculation is always done on all incoming data records.
+There are two ways to use the Aggregation class.
+The simpler approach is to utilize the AggregateColumn and GroupColumn attributes alongside the default aggregation functions.
+When using the AggregateColumn attribute, if no GroupColumn is defined, the aggregation is performed on all incoming data records.

 public class MyDetailValue